davidsevcik/rails4-example/README.md

 # Rails Sample App on OpenShift #
-Quickstart rails application for openshift.
+Quickstart Rails 4 application for openshift.

 The easiest way to install this application is to use the [OpenShift Instant Application][template].
 If you'd like to install it